This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is an ingrown nail?

-What increases my risk of an ingrown nail?
+What increases my risk for an ingrown nail?

 What are the signs and symptoms of an ingrown nail?

-- Painful, red, and swollen skin around your nail
+- Painful, red, and swollen skin around the edge or corner of your nail

 - Sharp pain when you walk

 - Pus or liquid drainage from the nail

 - Acetaminophen decreases pain and can be bought without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.